jorrete/wc/README.md

 Microframework for **Web Components** authoring.

-Explore the use of typescript and custom JSX parsing and vite.
+Explore the use of typescript, custom JSX parsing and vite.

 ## Development and testing